-IHI JU aims to pioneer a new, more integrated approach to health research, building on the experience gained from the Innovative Medicine Initiative 2 Joint Undertaking (IMI2 JU).
+IHI JU pioneer an integrated approach to health research, building on the experience gained from the Innovative Medicine Initiative 2 Joint Undertaking (IMI2 JU) on the need for sectorial convergence in cutting-edge health research projects.
 IHI JU also builds on the learnings from the health activities in the former ECSEL/KDT JU, now Chips JU, such as enabling electronics components and systems, and the establishment of pilot production lines for smart medical devices and implants involving diverse medtech actors, which are of high relevance for future activities under IHI JU.